 The School provides a range of modules, short courses and degrees at Honours and Masters levels for qualified practitioners, focusing on key contemporary areas of practice which include; clinical practice, advanced clinical practice, community nursing, health visiting and occupational health nursing.
-We also support the delivery of PhDs and Professional Doctorates within the Institute of Health and Welfare Research Graduate School.
+We also support the delivery of PhDs and Professional Doctorates within the Institute of Health and Wellbeing Research Graduate School.

 Our staff are highly educated, skilled and experts in their field and we have a strong programme of scholarship and research within the School.
 Our academic and support staff are committed to providing an excellent student experience, both in University and on practice placement.
 Robust international partnerships have been developed that can provide opportunities for both staff and students to gain experience abroad.

 Professor Ian Murray

 Head of School